Keffisor/JDAPlug/README.md

 [![Commit Activity](https://img.shields.io/github/commit-activity/m/Keffisor/JDAExpansion)](https://github.com/Keffisor/JDAExpansion/commits/master)
 <br>
 # JDAExpansion
 **JDAExpansion** - Add a console and install/create plugins with a easy api to your bot.
-It's based on the Discord library [JDA](https://github.com/DV8FromTheWorld/JDA).
-This library it's inspired of [Bukkit](https://dev.bukkit.org/).
+It's based on the Discord library [JDA](https://github.com/DV8FromTheWorld/JDA) and inspired on [Bukkit](https://dev.bukkit.org/).

 # Features
 - Create a console on the Bot for execute commands.